kinderp/osc14_how_to_write_openqa_tests/README.md

 * Enable some apache modules

 ```
-a2enmod headers
+sudo a2enmod headers
-a2enmod proxy
+sudo a2enmod proxy
-a2enmod proxy_http
+sudo a2enmod proxy_http
-a2enmod proxy_wstunnel
+sudo a2enmod proxy_wstunnel
 ```

 * Disable https in /etc/openqa/openqa.ini (you just can set httpsonly field to zero).